Compromised Debit Card Questions Answered.

 We require issuance of new cards for affected customers.
-Customers will receive a phone call, e-mail and/or written notification if their card data has been compromised.
+Customers will receive a phone call, e-mail, texts and/or written notification if their card data has been compromised.
 Your replacement card will be ordered automatically at no charge to you.

 Does this mean that I have fraud on my account?

 Not necessarily.
 In fact, among the list of card numbers we periodically receive, only a few are affected by fraud.

 You can protect yourself by reviewing your monthly statement(s).
 In addition, you may utilize our Online Banking Service and sign up for alerts.